 Yes, you can do it!
 Sweet things are, well, sweet and tempting and irresistible.
 They give you a sugar high and make you happy.
 Unfortunately, they also ruin your teeth and can contribute to poor gum health.
 If you must have sweets, cakes and soft drinks, ensure you do it in moderation and clean your teeth afterwards.
 The sugar that remains behind in your teeth way after you are done eating that tempting piece of black forest is bad for your teeth.
 Bacteria in your mouth feeds on this sugar, thus starting the decay and infection process.

-- Visit our Sherwood Dental Office – Your Kitchener Dentist
+Visit our Sherwood Dental Office – Your #1 Solution Vs Gum Disease